jeremylong/DependencyCheck/maven/src/site/markdown/configuration.md

 formats                     | A list of report formats to be generated (HTML, XML, CSV, JSON, JUNIT, SARIF, ALL).
 This configuration overrides the value from `format`.
 This configuration option has no affect if using this within the Site plugin unless the externalReport is set to true. | &nbsp;
 junitFailOnCVSS             | If using the JUNIT report format the junitFailOnCVSS sets the CVSS score threshold that is considered a failure.   | 0 prettyPrint                 | Whether the XML and JSON formatted reports should be pretty printed.                                               | false failBuildOnCVSS             | Specifies if the build should be failed if a CVSS score equal to or above a specified level is identified.
-The default is 11 which means since the CVSS scores are 0-10, by default the build will never fail. | 11 failBuildOnAnyVulnerability | Specific that if any vulnerability is identified, the build will fail. | false failOnError                 | Whether the build should fail if there is an error executing the dependency-check analysis. | true name                        | The name of the report in the site. | dependency-check or dependency-check:aggregate
+The default is 11 which means since the CVSS scores are 0-10, by default the build will never fail.
+More information on CVSS scores can be found at the [NVD](https://nvd.nist.gov/vuln-metrics/cvss) | 11 failBuildOnAnyVulnerability | Specific that if any vulnerability is identified, the build will fail. | false failOnError                 | Whether the build should fail if there is an error executing the dependency-check analysis. | true name                        | The name of the report in the site. | dependency-check or dependency-check:aggregate